-Many patients undergo otoplasty to improve their overall appearance and rid themselves of anxiety over ears that prominently frame the face or ‘stick out’.
+Many patients undergo otoplasty to correct deformities of their ears, or prominent ears.
 Other patients will pursue surgery to correct deformities or issues with the shape of their ears.

 The decision to undergo otoplasty surgery is significant and adjustment to change in appearance needs be considered in addition to the process of post-operative recovery.
 This is why we begin the process with a private consultation with one of our experienced surgeons.